gthvn1/ocaml-http-server/Readme.md

 Next steps: we'll follow the [Crafting Interpreters](https://craftinginterpreters.com/) book to parse and evaluate Lox code from the input panel.

+# Status

+- We are able to scan lox code
+- Starting to work on [Representing Code](https://craftinginterpreters.com/representing-code.html)

 # Tricks

 - To get doc in my terminal I'm using: `w3m "$(odig cache path)/html/index.html"`